 Published by Bärenreiter – Verlag Kassel – Basel – London – New York – Praha

-Born in Belgrade, Serbian soprano Tamara Banješević trained at the Hochschule für Musik in Mannheim and with Edith Wiens at the Juilliard School in New York.
-She made her professional debut at the age of just 22, playing Anna Reich in the Lustigen Weiber von Windsor at Schloss Weikersheim.
-She joined the National Theater Mannheim ensemble, which enabled her to take on numerous roles, including those of Susanna (Le nozze di Figaro), Giulia (La scala di seta), Amenaide (Tancredi), Ännchen, Woglinde, Adele (Die Fledermaus), Nannetta (Falstaff), Zaide, Ninetta (L’Amour des trois Oranges), Valencienne (Die lustige Witwe) and Valter (La Wally).
-At the same time, she participated in the Mozart Academy of the Festival d’Aix-en-Provence and took part in in a production of Rosenkavalier with Sir Simon Rattle and the Berlin Philharmonic Orchestra at the Baden-Baden Festival.
-In September 2018, she joined the company of the Aalto-Theater in Essen, where she sang the roles of Fiordiligi (Così fan tutte), Pamina (Die Zauberflöte), Gretel (Hänsel und Gretel), Micaëla (Carmen), Ännchen (Der Freischütz) under the direction of Tatjana Gürbaca, Eva (Cain, overo il primo umicidio) and Euridice (Gluck’s Orfeo).
-She made her debut at the Salzburg Festival as Fortuna/Damigella in L’incoronazione di Poppea.
-Recent engagements include Pamina at the National Taichung Theater, Dalinda (Ariodante) in Robert Carsen’s new production at the Opéra de Paris, Woglinde (Das Rheingold, Die Götterdämmerung), Waldvogel (Siegfried), Blumenmädchen and Erster Knappe (Parsifal), as well as 1st Lady (Die Zauberflöte) at the Opéra Bastille.
+Born in Belgrade, soprano Tamara Banješević trained with Edith Wiens at the Hochschule für Musik in Mannheim and the Juilliard School in New York.
+She made her professional debut at the age of just twenty-two, playing Anna Reich in Die lustigen Weiber von Windsor at Schloss Weikersheim.
+She joined the ensemble of the National Theater Mannheim, which enabled her to take on numerous roles, including Susanna (Le nozze di Figaro), Giulia (La scala di seta), Amenaide (Tancredi), Ännchen (Der Freischütz), Woglinde (Dar Rheingold), Adele (Die Fledermaus), Nannetta (Falstaff), Zaide, Ninetta (L’Amour des trois oranges), Valencienne (Die lustige Witwe) and Valter (La Wally).
+In parallel, she takes part in the Académie Mozart at the Festival d’Aix-en-Provence, takes part in a production of Rosenkavalier with Sir Simon Rattle and the Berlin Philharmonic Orchestra at the Baden-Baden Festival, and makes her debut at the Salzburg Festival as Fortuna / Damigella in L’incoronazione di Poppea.
+From 2018 to 2021, she is a member of the company of Essen’s Aalto-Musiktheater, where she is Fiordiligi (Così fan tutte), Pamina (Die Zauberflöte), Gretel (Hänsel und Gretel), Micaëla (Carmen), Ännchen (under the direction of Tatjana Gürbaca) and Euridice (Gluck’s Orfeo), then, from 2022, guest roles as Gilda (Rigoletto) and Eva (Cain, overo il primo umicidio).
+She is a regular guest at the Opéra de Paris, playing Woglinde, the Waldvogel in Siegfried, a Blumenmädchen and the Erster Knappe in Parsifal, as well as the First Lady in Zauberflöte at Bastille, most recently Dalinda (Ariodante) in Robert Carsen’s new production at Garnier.
+Other recent engagements include Woglinde and Gretel at the Stuttgart Opera, and Fiordiligi at the Kiel Theater.
+In the 2023/24 season, in addition to her debut at the Opéra de Lyon in Mendelssohn’s Elias directed by Calixto Bieito, she will appear as Fiordiligi and Poppea (L’incoronazione di Poppea) at the Cologne Opera.

-At the Opéra de Lausanne: Die lustigen Weiber von Windsor (2014), La bohème (2017), Die Fledermaus (2018), Ariadne auf Naxos (2019) and Le nozze di Figaro (2021).
+Die lustigen Weiber von Windsor (2014), La bohème (2017), Die Fledermaus (2018), Ariadne auf Naxos (2019) et Le nozze di Figaro (2021).

 A lyric soprano born in Darmós, in the province of Tarragona, Spain, Sara Blanch trained at the Conservatorio Superior del Liceu in Barcelona.
 She made her debut at the Rossini Festival in Pesaro in 2013.
 Winner of numerous international prizes (Montserrat Caballé Competition in 2014, Josep Mirabent i Magrans de Sitges in 2015 and Tenor Viñas in 2016), she has since performed on the most important stages: Liceu in Barcelona, Teatro de la Zarzuela and Teatro Real in Madrid, Teatro Regio in Turin, Théâtre des Champs-Élysées and Salle Gaveau in Paris, Maggio Musicale Fiorentino, Teatro Filarmonico in Verona, Wiener Staatsoper, Rome Opera and Accademia Nazionale di Santa Cecilia, Chorégies d’Orange… Also active in the field of oratorio and melody, she has more than 27 operatic roles in her repertoire, including Norina (Don Pasquale), Lucia (Lucia di Lammermoor), Matilde (Rossini’s Matilde di Shabran), Fiorilla (Il turco in Italia), Adina (L’elisir d’amore), The Queen of the Night (Die Zauberflöte), Adele (Count Ory) and Ophelia (Hamlet).